-Dr Rose Whitau is an Indigenous woman with a passion for empowering communities through the application of Indigenous methods in research.
-She completed CSI UWA's Outcomes Measurement Workshop in 2021.
+Dr Rose Whitau is an Indigenous woman with a passion for empowering Indigenous communities through the application of Indigenous methods in research.
+She completed the Centre for Social Impact UWA's Outcomes Measurement Workshop in 2021.

-Working as the research manager at Shooting Stars, an education and empowerment program, Rose is focused on using evidence to inform systems change and to empower Aboriginal girls and women in Western and South Australia.
+Working as the research manager at , an education and empowerment program, Rose is focused on using evidence to inform systems change and to empower Aboriginal girls and women in Western and South Australia.